Windows System Restore

 Be sure System Restore is turned on:

-- Choose System Protection (listed on the left).
-Note: This window shows if System Restore is on and also shows which drives it's protecting.
+The System Protection window shows if System Restore is on and also shows which drives it's protecting.

-For maximum protection: Use the link created in steps above to get to the System Protection/Properties window, shown above.
+For maximum protection: After you get to the System Protection/Properties window, shown above.

 It's a really good idea to create a new restore point before installing new software.
 Then if you have a problem you can roll the changes back and undo any damage done or errors introduced into your system - all the while preserving system integrity and your important personal files.